ajjadoon18/TestDynamoDbListItemUpdate/README.md

 # TestDynamoDbListItemUpdate

-Just experimenting aroud if dynamo db can update specific properties of specific item in a list.
+Just experimenting around if dynamo db can update specific properties of specific item in a list.

 1. Identify role to use it would look something like this
 ```